Trump has 90 days to do 150 trade deals. Financial markets aren’t buying it

 But bonds aren’t rising — they’re falling.

-US Treasury yields, which trade in opposite direction to prices, have surged in recent days to 4.4%.
+US Treasury yields, which trade in opposite direction to prices, surged on Friday above 4.5%.
 They were under 4% earlier in the week.
 That represents a massive move for the market.
 Higher yields could hurt America’s economy, as a number of consumer loans are closely tied to those rates.

+“The upward action in rates has been rapid in historical context and has provided no comfort to investors looking for havens in turbulent markets,” analysts at Citi said in a Friday note.

+US Treasuries are on track for their week since 2019, according to Bloomberg’s US Treasury total return index, when the New York Federal Reserve had to step in and purchase Treasuries to bring down a spike in yields caused by a liquidity crunch.

 Oil